 Lightroom sliders are scale tracks that can be adjusted to edit photo elements.
 You will use the slider to determine how high or low you want each element to be placed on the scale.
 For example, some elements that you can increase or reduce with the slider are the following:

-Select the presets type you want to create
+Select the preset type you want to create

-There are various types of Lightroom presets to familiarize yourself with, when you want to pack them for resale.
-Your presets may have a certain mood, belong to a definite photographic style niche, or suit peculiar seasonal changes.
+There are various types of Lightroom presets to familiarize yourself with when you want to pack them for resale.
+Your presets may have a certain mood, belong to a definite photographic style niche, or suit particular seasonal changes.

 Some examples of package types: